Apothor/Codecademy/Code Challenges/06. Word Transformation/README.md

 # Word Transformation

-This week’s challenge was reportedly asked in interviews at Snap, Inc. (parent company of Snapchat):
+This week’s challenge was reportedly asked in interviews at Snap, Inc. (parent company of Snapchat)

 ## Basic Difficulty